elclanrs/jq-idealforms-old/README.md

 <!--[if (gt IE 9)|!(IE)]><!--> <html lang="en"> <!--<![endif]-->
 ```

-Also, for IE you'll need an [HTML5 shim](http://code.google.com/p/html5shim/) unless you're using [Modernizr](http://modernizr.com/) which already has a shim.
+Also, for IE8 support you'll need an [HTML5 shim](http://code.google.com/p/html5shim/) unless you're using [Modernizr](http://modernizr.com/) which already has a shim.

 To localize Ideal Forms in your language, load the corresponding file from `js/i18n` after loading the plugin.